BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 ---
 layout: post
 title:  "Informatics - A Love Letter"
+tags: Opinion
 ---

 >"The objection that computing is not a science because it studies man-made objects (technologies) is a red herring.
-Computer science studies information processes both artificial and natural."<br> - Peter J. Denning {% cite denning:2005 %}
+Computer science studies information processes both artificial and natural." -- Peter J. Denning {% cite denning:2005 %}

 For me personally, informatics is an empowering discipline - it is part of the emancipation of men.
 Its engineering quality can directly enable our fragile and limited body and mind.